vidishadixit/Healthcare-PLD-Project/README.md

 ## Analytics

+Average patient adherence (PDC) over a 180-day observation window was 0.66, with 25.9% of patients meeting the adherence threshold (PDC ≥ 0.8).
+Physician-level analysis revealed substantial variation in adherence outcomes, with some HCPs achieving adherence rates above 60–75%, while others with larger patient panels showed rates below 35%.

 1. Adherence Analysis (MPR/PDC Calculation)

  Calculated:

   a.
 MPR (Medication Possession Ratio)

+SQL:

+SELECT
+  patient_id,
+  CAST(SUM(quantity_days) AS FLOAT) /
+    NULLIF(DATEDIFF(day,
+                    MIN(refill_date),
+                    MAX(refill_end_date)),0) AS MPR
+FROM
+   refills
+GROUP BY
+   patient_id;

 b.
 PDC (Proportion of Days Covered)

+   CASE
+        WHEN CAST(SUM(quantity_days) AS FLOAT) /
+             NULLIF(180,0) > 1
+        THEN 1
+        ELSE CAST(SUM(quantity_days) AS FLOAT) /
+             NULLIF(180,0)
+    END AS PDC

    c.
-Using refill data to check if patients are taking the medication consistently.

-SQL:

-SELECT
-  patient_id,
-  SUM(quantity_days) / COUNT(DISTINCT DATE(refill_date)) AS MPR
-FROM refills
-GROUP BY patient_id;
+Ever discontinued from medications

 2. Persistence Analysis (Time on Therapy)

-  a.
  Defined persistence as gap > 30 days → patient considered discontinued.
-  b.
-Used SQL window functions to calculate refill gaps.

-SELECT
-  patient_id,
-  refill_date,
-  LAG(refill_date) OVER (PARTITION BY patient_id ORDER BY refill_date) AS prev_refill,
-  DATEDIFF(refill_date, prev_refill) AS gap_days
-FROM refills;
+CASE
+        WHEN MAX(CASE WHEN gap_days > 30 THEN 1 ELSE 0 END) = 1
+        THEN 1
+        ELSE 0
+    END AS ever_discontinued

 3. HCP Performance Profiling

 Created HCP segmentation based on:

-  a. of new starts
+ a. of new starts: COUNT(DISTINCT s.patient_id) AS new_starts

-b. adherence of their patients
+ b. adherence of their patients: AVG(CASE WHEN a.PDC >= 0.8 THEN 1.0 ELSE 0 END) AS adherence_rate

-c. outcomes vs peers
+ c. outcomes vs peers: ROUND(AVG(o.outcome_score), 1) AS avg_outcome_score_of_new_starts,

-d. specialty-based patterns

-This supports cross-functional collaboration (Sales, Medical, Brand Teams).
+During the May–October 2025 observation window, physicians initiated therapy for varying numbers of patients.
+Average adherence (PDC) ranged from 0.48 to 0.79 across HCPs.
+Some physicians, such as Dr_41, demonstrated higher adherence levels among their patients, while others showed lower persistence rates.
+Adherence rates ranged from 0% to 50%, indicating significant variation in patient medication persistence.

 4. Patient Outcomes Analysis

 a.
 Merged outcome data with adherence:
 b.
 Found that PDC > 80% patients had 32% lower hospitalization rate

-c.
-Created Excel QC sheets to validate anomalies
+5. Created Excel QC sheets to validate anomalies

-5. Storytelling Dashboard (Power BI)
+6. Storytelling Dashboard (Power BI)

 Built dashboards that answer: